 To augment your understanding of the text that follows, refer to the NAT page on the paper form and the NAT algorithm in the Appendices at the end of this instruction manual.

 There are limited circumstances in which a NAT designation would be beneficial to a FC consumer.
-The care planning process in FC is the same for all members, whether they have a developmental disability or not, so any appropriate active treatment would be included no matter which waiver they are in.
-The only reason to process a NAT designation is related to a difference in the residential services allowable for people enrolled in the FC developmental disabilities waiver, versus people enrolled in the FC elderly/physical disabilities waiver.
-Residential services for individuals in the FC developmental disabilities waiver must be provided in a setting of 4 or fewer beds (MCOs can obtain a waiver for settings up to 8 beds).
+The care planning process in FC is the same for all members, whether they have an intellectual/developmental disability or not, so any appropriate active treatment would be included no matter which waiver they are in.
+The only reason to process a NAT designation is related to a difference in the residential services allowable for people enrolled in the FC intellectual/developmental disabilities waiver, versus people enrolled in the FC elderly/physical disabilities waiver.
+Residential services for individuals in the FC intellectual/developmental disabilities waiver must be provided in a setting of 4 or fewer beds (MCOs can obtain a waiver for settings up to 8 beds).
 For individuals in the FC elderly/physical disabilities waiver, there is no limit on size or type of residential facility.

 The county Economic Support (ES) unit must enter the appropriate waiver and level of care on the CARES system to complete the eligibility determination and FC enrollment process.
-In non-FC counties, assessment and care planning activities occur before eligibility determination, so the long-term care program has had an opportunity to determine if an individual with developmental disabilities should receive active treatment, or whether he/she should have a NAT designation.
+In non-FC counties, assessment and care planning activities occur before eligibility determination, so the long-term care program has had an opportunity to determine if an individual with an intellectual/developmental disabilities should receive active treatment, or whether he/she should have a NAT designation.
 In Family Care counties, the MCO does the assessment and care plan after the individual enrolls.

 A NAT designation can be entered if the screening agency has sufficient information, or if a long-term care program’s comprehensive assessment supports a NAT designation.